ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-network-create-vm-accelerated-networking.md

       -PublicIpAddressId $Pip.Id `
       -EnableAcceleratedNetworking

+    # Create a new Storage account and define the new VM’s OSDisk name and its URI
+    # Must end with ".vhd" extension
+    $OSDiskName = "MyOsDiskName.vhd"
+    # Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only.
+    $OSDiskSAName = "thestorageaccountname"
+    $StorageAccount = New-AzureRmStorageAccount -ResourceGroupName $RgName -Name $OSDiskSAName -Type "Standard_GRS" -Location $Location
+    $OSDiskUri = $StorageAccount.PrimaryEndpoints.Blob.ToString() + "vhds/" + $OSDiskName

     # Define a credential object for the VM.
 PowerShell prompts you for a username and password.
     $Cred = Get-Credential